We Buy Fire Damage Houses Logo

 If you don’t have a home inventory list, it’s time to start one.
 Make a list of all personal property damaged or lost in the house fire, including a detailed description, purchase information (date, location, and price), and an estimated replacement cost.
 If you don’t have receipts, you can use photos or videos taken after the fire as evidence of ownership.

 Also, any negotiation entails a back-and-forth discussion of the claim’s main elements.
-If you don’t carefully document talks or take meticulous notes, it could become complicated for both you and the property claim adjuster.
+Not carefully documenting talks or taking meticulous notes could complicate things for you and the property claim adjuster.

 A recorded statement for a real estate insurance claim may assist in settling arguments.
 From an ethical perspective, make sure to inform the house fire property claim adjuster if you record or take notes during a conversation.

-To make sure the settlement corresponds with the verbal promise, check your final settlement offer against your notes and recorded talks.
+Ensure the settlement matches the verbal promise by comparing your final offer with your notes and recorded conversations.

 What you shouldn’t say to a property claim adjuster?